davan690/deepG/README.md

 ## License and copyright
 Copyright 2019 Philipp Münch

-Source code to altum is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL). altum is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Source code to deepG is made available under the terms of the [GNU Affero General Public License](LICENSE.txt) (AGPL). deepG is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.